tyabbi/drs-project/docs/beginner/unlocking.md

 ## Unlocking Songs
 {: .fs-9 .no_toc }

 There are a lot of songs that require unlocking.
-This section will cover specifically songs that can be unlocked at all times.
-Information on stamp songs and limited time event songs can be found here.
+This section will cover the different kinds of unlockable songs.

 ## Star Unlocks
 All unlock songs require stars to unlock them.